kubernetes/community/contributors/design-proposals/statefulset-update.md

 update to some portion of the fleet maintained by the StatefulSet prior to updating the entire fleet.
 It is useful to support linear, geometric, and exponential roll out of an update.
-Users can modify the `.Spec.GenerationPartition` to allow the roll out to progress.
+Users can modify the `.Spec.UpdateStrategy.Partition.Ordinal`  to allow the roll out to progress.

 ```yaml
 apiVersion: apps/v1beta1